harry713j/anonymous-feedback/README.md

 - Anonymous Feedback: Users can share a unique link to receive anonymous feedback from anyone.
 - User Authentication: Secure login and authentication using NextAuth.js.
 - Email Verification: Users are required to verify their email by entering a code sent to their email address.
+- Google Authentication: User also can authenticate with their google account
 - Beautiful UI: The app uses shadcn/ui components for a polished interface.

 ## Tech Stack